OnsenUI/OnsenUI/bindings/react/README.md

 We always welcome contributions by either opening an issue or doing a pull request.

-To test this repo in the current state of master, one needs to first clone this repo recursivly (it binds onsenui in a specific version) and run `npm install` in both the main folder and OnsenUI folder and finally build OnsenUI.
+To test this repo in the current state of master, one needs to first clone this repo recursively (it binds onsenui in a specific version) and run `npm install` in both the main folder and OnsenUI folder and finally build OnsenUI.

 ```bash
 $ git clone --recursive git@github.com:OnsenUI/react-onsenui.git